 Well played.
 The bigger problem for progressives, however, is that libertarianism has grown far larger than any billionaire's money.
 So you have to do still more to kill the movement.
 At the very least that means using heaping helpings of intellectual dishonesty.
 Can you swiftboat a movement?

 In a recent New York Times piece profiling Rand Paul, Sam Tanenhaus and Jim Rutenberg write that libertarians are a bunch of “antitax activists and war protestors, John Birch Society members, and a smatter of truthers who suspect the government’s hand in the 2001 terrorist attacks.”
-Why would the Times not instead describe folks like Times columnist Tyler Cowen, Nobel Laureate Vernon Smith, Whole Foods CEO John Mackey, or investor Peter Thiel?
+Why would the Times not instead describe folks like Times columnist Tyler Cowen, Overstock's Patrick Byrne, Nobel Laureate Vernon Smith, or Whole Foods CEO John Mackey?
 That’s not part of the narrative.

 Let’s get to the heart of the matter: Progressives are afraid.
 Just when they seized the ring, their power is ebbing.
 Outlets have to make libertarian voodoo dolls so they act as pricks.
 But why is libertarianism gaining so much traction?
 What is the true source of the prog media’s fear?

 1. Libertarianism is the new “center.”
 At the risk of raising the hackles of the hyperanalytical, consider this: Most people think of Ds as being on the left and Rs as being on the right.
 Remember: It’s about popular perceptions.
 And when we think in terms of those perceptions, most people think of Rs as being fiscally and socially conservative and Ds as being fiscally and socially liberal.
 The old center was once about being either squishy in both departments, or about being fiscally liberal and socially conservative.